AbleDabble/stylo/status/status1.md

  * Twitter and Reddit Corpus Gathering

- * Andy was able to get the Tweepy package installed and imported into a python project and Sam are…
+ * Andy was able to get the Tweepy package installed and imported into a python project

  * Research for how to create a classification algorithm that doesn’t need to be completely re-trained at the